hanloong7/hanloong7.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my homepage.
-I am a PhD Economics student at Pennsylvania State University.
+I am a PhD Economics student at [Pennsylvania State University](https://econ.la.psu.edu/).
 My research interest are in health economics and applied microecnomics.
+This is a version of my [CV](http://hanloong7.github.io/files/CV.pdf).

 I am on the job market for the 2023–24 academic year.
-This is a version of my [CV](http://hanloong7.github.io/files/CV.pdf).
 Check back soon for a draft of my job market paper!